MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-TransportConfig.md

 ```

 ### -ShadowHeartbeatFrequency
-!!!
-Exchange Server 2013

-This parameter is available only in on-premises Exchange.

-The ShadowHeartbeatFrequency parameter specifies the amount of time a server waits before establishing a connection to a primary server to query the discard status of shadow messages.

-To specify a value, enter it as a time span: dd.hh:mm:ss where d = days, h = hours, m = minutes, and s = seconds.

-Valid input for this parameter is 00:00:01 to 1.00:00:00.
-The default value is 00:02:00 or 2 minutes.

-!!!
-Exchange Server 2016, Exchange Online

 This parameter is available only in on-premises Exchange.

 The ShadowHeartbeatFrequency parameter specifies the amount of time a server waits before establishing a connection to a primary server to query the discard status of shadow messages.